fluxninja/aperture/docs/content/applying-policies/quota-scheduler/external-rate-limiting.md

 The Quota Scheduler is a multifunctional tool that plays a crucial role not only in handling requests for external APIs, but also in managing inter-service dialogue within a system layout.
-Leveraging Aperture for external rate limiting allows for the prioritization and regulation of API calls in line with quota restrictions, ensuring these calls don't go beyond the established limit.
+Leveraging Aperture for external rate-limiting allows for the prioritization and regulation of API calls in line with quota restrictions, ensuring these calls do not go beyond the established limit.
 This prevents potential fines or blockage by the API provider.
-This is a practical example of how the Quota Scheduler can be deployed for external rate limiting while maximizing the utility of the external rate limits and keeping your applications within their budget constraints, thus preventing any additional costs.
+This is a practical example of how the Quota Scheduler can be deployed for external rate-limiting while maximizing the utility of the external rate limits and keeping your applications within their budget constraints, therefore preventing any additional costs.

 ## Policy